 NYC Half Marathon 2026: Start time, street closures and map for Sunday

-NEW YORK CITY - The New York Road Runners’ 2026 United Airlines NYC Half Marathon is set to take place on Sunday, bringing thousands of runners and spectators to the streets of New York City.
+NEW YORK CITY - The New York Road Runners’ 2026 United Airlines NYC Half Marathon takes place Sunday, bringing thousands of runners and spectators to the streets of New York City.

 NYC Half Marathon route